 Agari offers a turnkey solution to prevent whaling attacks through automatic phishing response, remediation, and containment.
 The system utilizes both signature-based security as well as behavioral analysis to stop malicious files and bad actors at the same time.

-If you’re looking to learn how to keep your business safe from whaling attacks, see how Agari Phishing Defense works in action.
+If you’re looking to learn how to keep your business safe from whaling attacks, learn more about Agari Phishing Response.